Food in Taipei || Top 6 Foods You Simply Cannot Miss

 This is because inside the soft exterior (handle with caution so as not to break it) there is both soup and yummy dumpling fillings.

-A food in Taiwan not to miss, as Tobias and Mikkel show you here…
+A food in Taipei not to miss, as Tobias and Mikkel show you here…

-This food in Taiwan is known more affectionately as Taiwan’s hamburger.
+This food in Taipei is known more affectionately as Taipei’s hamburger.

-It follows traditional hamburger style by conforming to the style of meat within two bread buns.
+It follows the traditional hamburger style by conforming to the style of meat within two bread buns.

 But this one is different from what you’ll find in McDonalds!